Links, Nestings and Relations

 the relationship.

-: It is an attribute used to embed a single Object within a Node.
-In theAlien
+nest_object: It is an attribute used to embed a single Object within a Node.
+In theAlienstruct, we have theweaponfield:

 #![allow(unused)] fn main() { use surreal_orm::{Serialize, Deserialize,SurrealSimpleId, Node, Object}; #[derive(Node, Serialize, Deserialize, Debug)] #[orm(table = "alien")] pub struct Alien { pub id: SurrealSimpleId<Self>, #[orm(nest_object = "Rocket")] pub favorite_rocket: Rocket, } #[derive(Object, Serialize, Deserialize, Debug)] #[orm(table = "rocket")] pub struct Rocket { } }